Mnemocron/ZRHMovementsSpottertool/README.md

 as well as both the arrivals and departures of all available flights (including private and freight flights).
 Typically a regular list contains ~400 flights per day, while a spotter list contains ~450 flights.

+---

+## Preparation

+**Before you can use the `get-zrh.py` script you need to edit the headers.** The website requires the cookie parameters to be set.
+Open your browser and look inside the developer tools to find the cookie headers.
+Copy them into the `get-zrh.py` file.

+If the cookie headers are not set, the script will fail with ```AttributeError: 'NoneType' object has no attribute 'tbody'```.

 ## Usage

 ### Download Timetables